This is an excellent 58 km, 3-4 day circuit, with spectacular mountain scenery, alpine vegetation and river valleys filled with silver beech.

 Suitable outside the winter months for relatively experienced parties, this circuit can be walked in a clockwise or anti-clockwise direction.

 Parties with river crossing experience may wish to cross the Makarora River, otherwise jetboat transport is available to cross the Makarora River into either the Young or Wilkin valleys.
-In addition, the new Blue-Young Link Track offers a swing-bridge crossing of the Makarora River and access to the Young Valley.
+In addition, the Blue-Young Link Track offers a swing-bridge crossing of the Makarora River and access to the Young Valley.

 A side trip to Crucible Lake is exceptional.

 Blue Pools to Young River Mouth (no river crossing)

 Distance: 7 km

 Starting from the Blue Pools carpark (8 km north of Makarora Visitor Centre), the track passes through both extensive beech/tawhero forest and open country, and provides bridged crossings over the Makarora and Blue Rivers and the Ore and Leven Streams.

 Makarora to Young Hut

 Distance: 20 km

 Trampers walking up to the head of